dgerosa/website/_pages/map.md

 Here is a map with the places where I gave a talk (blue), those where I organized a conference (red), and those where I had an academic position (orange).

-> Dummy locations for now... will fix it soon

 <br>

 {% comment %}